atomictag/incremental-bars/README.md

 var html = '<div>hello: {{ world}} [{{ @backend }}] {{ type }}</world>';
 var templateFn = Handlebars.compile(html, { /* Handlebars options, */ transpilerOptions : { backend : 'idom' }});
 ...

+// when you are ready to render:
+IncrementalDOM.patch(someElement, templateFn, someData);
 ```

 Of course `Handlebars.precompile` works the same way (more info on that below)

-Check out the /examples folder for some inspiration.
+Check out the [examples](https://github.com/atomictag/incremental-bars/tree/master/examples) for some inspiration.

 > NOTE: `Handlebars.compile` is not very useful with backends other than the default `html` in a Node.js environment since executing te template function
 > of DOM-patching backends requires, obviously, a DOM environment.
 For the incremental-dom server-side rendering you can check out [incremental-dom-to-string](https://github.com/paolocaminiti/incremental-dom-to-string)

 There is currently no CLI but that's easy to add (or you can roll your own).
+The [precompile script](https://github.com/atomictag/incremental-bars/blob/master/examples/lib/precompile.js) is a good starting point.

 #### transpilerOptions